 6. Your content is not good enough

 Your content is the prime reason why people come to visit your blog/website.You believe it or not, search engines and especially Google have become very efficient in recognizing good content.
+You should constantly write blogs on your website.

 So, if your content is not great enough and your website is not of high quality, the chances of ranking high in the SERPs and getting traffic are minimized.
-In the old days, you could ‘easily’ trick search engines by assigning a few backlinks to your content and get high rankings, but this is no longer the situation.
+In the old days, you could ‘easily’ trick search engines by assigning a few backlinks to your content and getting high rankings, but this is no longer the situation.

 Content that is not of superior quality is very unlikely to perform well in the various social media channels.

 Driving traffic is one thing.
-Getting them to stay, is another.
+Getting them to stay is another.
 And performing this on a consistent basis, that’s the million-dollar question.

 7. Your website is slow